SAP Knowledge Base Article - Public

 Generate a Goal Import Template

 IMPORTANT: Do NOT re-use an old template or import file!
-The system generates a unique CSV Header for each goal plan that will only work for 1 specific goal plan.
-The first thing to do before importing goal data is to generate a fresh CSV template for the goal import:
+The system generates a unique CSV Header for each goal plan that will only work for one specific goal plan.
+Generate a fresh CSV template for the goal import:

 2.jpg

-Failure to perform this important step could result in goals being imported into the wrong goal plan or your imports to fail with errors.
+Failure to perform this important step could result in goals being imported into the wrong goal plan or your imports failing with errors.

 Considerations